evanc38/SENG438-Assignment1/seng438-assignment-1.md

 1.  **DEFECT REPORTS (35%)**

 Students will be graded on their defect reports.
-The full report (including detailed steps) generated by the tool must be submitted in D2L.
+The full report (including detailed steps) generated by the tool must be submitted to your GitHub repository.
 Follow “Projects” , “ATM Project” and then “Issues” and click on
 ![](media/509c82ba7336deb2fd720d8898f538c9.tmp) icon and the select “Excel” to generate full reports.
 Make sure that you report in Excel format not pdf because